Morgashen/MarketMate/README.md

 4. Push to the branch (git push origin feature/AmazingFeature)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Support

-For support, please email support@marketmate.com or open an issue in the GitHub repository.
+For support, please email Mashudumorgan@gmail.com or open an issue in the GitHub repository.

 ## Project Status